Understanding color blindness (color vision deficiency)

 What is color blindness?

 Color blindness is not a form of blindness at all, but a deficiency in the way you see color.
-If you are colorblind, you have difficulty distinguishing certain colors, such as blue and yellow or red and green.
+If you’re colorblind, you have difficulty distinguishing certain colors, such as red and green or blue and yellow.

-Color blindness (or, more accurately, color vision deficiency) is an inherited condition that affects males more frequently than females.
-According to Prevent Blindness , an estimated 8 percent of males and less than 1 percent of females have color vision problems.
+Color blindness (or, more accurately, color vision deficiency) is often an inherited condition that affects males more frequently than females.
+According to Prevent Blindness, an estimated 8% of males and less than 1% of females have color vision problems.

 Red-green color deficiency is the most common form of color blindness.

-Much more rarely, a person may inherit a trait that reduces the ability to see blue and yellow hues.
+Much more rarely, a person may inherit a trait that reduces their ability to see blue and yellow hues.
 This blue-yellow color deficiency usually affects men and women equally.

 What are the signs and symptoms of color blindness?